ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-achieve-iso45001-health-safety-management-accreditation.md

         All processes carried out on the factory floor have undergone safety risk assessments to ensure accidents are kept at an absolute minimum.
 These processes include; Soldering, Heat Guns, and moving heavy cable drums.

-        To gain ISO45001, an external auditor was on site for four days and went through our Integrated Management System thoroughly with the team.
-It involved participation from production staff answering questions to show their H&S knowledge.
+        To gain ISO 45001, an external auditor was on site for four days and went through our Integrated Management System thoroughly with the team.
+It involved participation from production staff answering questions to show their health and safety knowledge.

         There are many benefits to our company now that we are following the ISO 45001 Framework.
 Here are a few;